 If your MongoDB needs to be reachable over network you should set the IP with

 The Elasticsearch setup documentation should help you to install Elasticsearch with a robust base configuration.

-It is important to name the Elasticsearch cluster not simply named to avoid accidental conflicts with Elasticsearch nodes using the default configuration.
+It is important to consider the name of the new Elasticsearch cluster, in most cases the default name should be changed to avoid conflicts with Elasticsearch nodes using the default configuration.
 Just choose anything else (we recommend ), because this is the default name and any Elasticsearch instance that is started in the same network will try to connect to this cluster.

 The Elasticsearch servers need one IP that can be reached over network set in

 network.host and some participants of the cluster in